Ninkuk/FBLA_Mobile_App_Development/README.md

         * Picasso for image cashing
         * Material library for a material designed UI
         * Circular image view to allow for circular images
+## Testing
+Firebase test lab was used to test the app and ensure the best quality for our users.
+## Requirements
+   * Target SDK 28
+   * API Levels 23+
+## Installation
+   #### Through APK
+      * On an Android device, download our app APK file from here[b]
+      * Open the download Path to FBLA app on your phone
+   #### Through Android Studio Emulator
+      * Download our entire repository
+      * Open the project folder in Android Studio
+      * Run the application by pressing the green play button at the top right corner
 ## Copyrights
    * App’s images and icons were obtained through royalty-free agencies icons8.com and vecteezy.com
    * No templates were used